cacophony-wj/LeS/README.md

 **This means that you cannot switch to third person anymore without deactivating IFPV with _NUMPAD 0_!**

 Remember you can always watch a scene from an external view with SexLab's default freecam available with _NUMPAD 3_.

-##  Updating

-**If you are in the middle of a playthrough, DO NOT UPDATE unless something in your game is broken.**

-**It is possible that you will have problems with an old save if you update and then try to play very long with it.**

-First, check the Changelog before doing anything.
-If you are not interested in the changes, or they do not address a bug you are having, **do not update**.

-If you're going to ignore my advice and try to continue a save anyway, copy out the entire _profiles_ folder within the _LeS_ directory to somewhere **you will remember.**

-Next, **move** the _BodySlide Output_ folder within the _mods_ folder to the root directory that _LeS_ is on (otherwise it'll take forever). **Importantly, remember where you did this.**

-**This is your final warning, Wabbajack will delete all files that are not part of the Modlist when updating!**

-**To confirm: all saves, BodySlide customizations, and additional mods you have installed on top of the Modlist will be deleted.
-Your downloads folder will not be touched!**

-Updating is like installing.
-You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.

-When the update is complete, **move** the _profiles_ folder back into the _LeS_ folder and choose **not** to overwrite.
-(Your saves will be restored but any configurations changed by the update will be kept.)

-Next **delete** the _profiles_ folder leftovers from your backup, as they only have old and useless files.

-Finally, **move** the _BodySlide Output_ folders back into the _mods_ folder and **do** choose to overwrite in case I've bone-headedly left something in there.

-You should be ready to continue as per the installation instructions.

 ##  Specific to Light But Sexy